rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _Oryx and Crake_ by Margaret Atwood
 -   _The Master and Margarita_ by Mikhail Bulgakov
 -   _A Life in Medicine_ by William Osler
+-   _Alone on the Wall_ by Alex Honnold
+-   _438 Days: An Extraordinary True Story of Survival at Sea_ by Jonathan Franklin
+-   _All the Light we Cannot See_ by Anthony Doerr

 ## 2021